zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

     ![The values specified above are entered into the Create Key Vault blade.](media/key-vault-create-basics-tab.png "Create Key Vault")

 5. Select **Review + create**.
-The default values for Access policy and Virtual network are used, so these tabs can be skipped.
+The default values for Access policy and Virtual network are used so that these tabs can be skipped.

 6. On the **Review + create** tab, select **Create**.

-## Task 12: Connect to the Lab VM
+## Task 13: Connect to the Lab VM

 In this task, you create an RDP connection to your Lab virtual machine (VM), and disable Internet Explorer Enhanced Security Configuration.